philrmass/noted0/README.md

 - `npm run deploy` to deploy to gh pages

 ### To Do
-- make default uuids persistent
+- create revert, back, and menu icons, use them
-- create revert, back, and menu icons
+- make set uuids for default notes
 - add menu button and menu overlay
 - save notes to file
 - load notes from file